Béatrice Longuenesse

-Béatrice Longuenesse (born September 6, 1950) is a French philosopher and academic, who is the Silver Professor of Philosophy Emerita at New York University.
+Béatrice Longuenesse (/fr/; born September 6, 1950) is a French philosopher and academic, who is the Silver Professor of Philosophy Emerita at New York University.
 Her work focuses on Immanuel Kant, Georg Wilhelm Friedrich Hegel, and the philosophy of mind.
 She is a fellow of the American Academy of Arts and Sciences.
 Longuenesse is one of the most prominent living Kant scholars, and her works have generated significant discussion around parts of Kant's corpus that were previously largely overlooked.

 Education and career

-She studied at the École normale supérieure (Paris), the University of Paris 1, and at Princeton University as a visiting student.
-She received her PhD ("doctorat de troisième cycle") with the thesis La Critique de la métaphysique dans la doctrine hégélienne de l'essence, in 1980 under Hélène Védrine, and her Doctorat d'Etat in 1992 from the Sorbonne with the thesis Le pouvoir de juger : sensibilité et discursivité dans l'Analytique transcendentale de Kant under the direction of Bernard Bourgeois.
-She taught at la Sorbonne (1978–79), the École Normale Supérieure (1980–82), the Université de Franche-Comté (1983–85) and the Université de Clermont-Ferrand (1985–93) before joining Princeton University as an Associate Professor (1993–96) then full Professor (1996–2004).
-In 2004 she left Princeton for New York University (NYU).
+She studied at the École Normale Supérieure, the University of Paris I, and at Princeton University as a visiting student.
+She received her PhD ("doctorat de troisième cycle") with the thesis La Critique de la métaphysique dans la doctrine hégélienne de l'essence, in 1980 under Hélène Védrine, and her Doctorat d'État in 1992 from Paris I with the thesis Le pouvoir de juger : sensibilité et discursivité dans l'Analytique transcendentale de Kant under the direction of Bernard Bourgeois.

+She taught at the Paris-Sorbonne University – Paris IV (1978–79), the École Normale Supérieure (1980–82), the Université de Franche-Comté (1983–85) and the Université de Clermont-Ferrand (1985–93) before joining Princeton University as an Associate Professor (1993–96) then full Professor (1996–2004).
+In 2004, she left Princeton for New York University (NYU).
 In 2011 she was elected to the American Academy of Arts and Sciences.

 In 1979–80, Longuenesse was a Jane Eliza Procter fellow at Princeton, and from 1981–1983 she served as a research fellow in the department of music at the Bibliothèque nationale de France.
-In 2005 she was appointed as a fellow at NYU's Institute for the Humanities, a position she still holds.
+In 2005, she was appointed as a fellow at NYU's Institute for the Humanities, a position she still holds.
 Starting in 2006 she held a fellowship at the Wissenschaftskolleg (Institute for Advanced Study, Berlin), and in 2010 she was appointed Silver Professor of Philosophy at New York University.
 In 2011 she was elected to the American Academy of Arts and Sciences.
 In 2012 and 2013 she received two different Berlin Prizes from the American Academy in Berlin, a Siemens fellowship and John Birkelund fellowship, respectively.
 At Princeton Lachlan Murdoch was a student of Longuenesse.